Iain Sutherland (conductor)

 He has also been honoured to conduct for many Royal Charity concerts including the Royal Variety Performance in the presence of HM Queen Elizabeth the Queen Mother at the Palladium; and with star soloists and the English Chamber Orchestra at St. James's Palace, Whitehall Palace, the Barbican and the Royal Albert Hall, attended by the Royal Patrons of the charities involved: TRHs Princess Margaret, Princess Diana, Princess Alexandra, the Duchess of Kent, the Duchess of Gloucester.

-Laying aside his baton he has taken part in many varied radio and television programmes including the panel game "Call My Bluff", and he has also been a guest debater at the Oxford Union.
+Laying aside his baton he has taken part in many varied radio and television programmes including the panel game "Call My Bluff", and he was invited to take part in a debate at the Oxford Union.

-Iain Sutherland is also highly regarded for his many light orchestral compositions and arrangements.
+Iain Sutherland is also highly regarded for his many light orchestral compositions and arrangements.His recordings are regularly played on Classic FM and Scala Radio; he is a "Featured Performer" on Classic FM.